 Given the numerous regulations, documentation requirements, and potential challenges, it’s understandable to feel daunted by the process.
 The Importer of Record (IOR) plays a crucial role in navigating this landscape, as this legal entity is responsible for importing goods into a country, clearing customs, and settling all applicable duties.
 Let’s explore who can fulfill this vital role.

-Navigating Your IOR Choices: Who’s Right for Your Import Journey?
+Who Can Act as Importer of Record? and Who’s Right for Your Import Journey?

 Importing Yourself: Taking On IOR Responsibilities